billdeitrick/pypco/docs/source/gettingstarted.md

 ## Conclusion

 Once you've authenticated and been able to make a simple API call, you're good to go.
-Head over to the [API Tour](apitour.md) document for a brief tour of the pypco API; this document will show you how pypco calls relate to their PCO API counterparts.
-Once you've read through the API Tour, you should be ready to fully leverage the capabilities of pypco (and be done reading pypco documentation…you'll be able to know exactly what pypco calls to make by reading the PCO API docs).
+Head over to the [API Tour](apitour) document for a brief tour of the pypco API; this document will show you how pypco calls relate to their PCO API counterparts.
+Once you've read through the API Tour, you should be ready to fully leverage the capabilities of pypco (and hopefully be done reading pypco documentation…you'll be able to know exactly what pypco calls to make by reading the PCO API docs).